CHILD CUSTODY & THEIR RIGHTS

 A signed parenting plan must be made an Order of Court in order to ensure that the rights of each co-parent are protected.

 There is always potential for dispute between parents at the time of a divorce or a separation if the parents are not in agreement as to which parent is to be a custodian.
 One of the parents will have a primary residence and be the primary caregiver of a child (this was previously referred to as Custody).
 The other parent will be entitled to exercise contact (access) with the child.
-Any dispute dealing with the custody of a child, must be settled on the basis of what is best for the child.
+Any dispute dealing with the custody of a child, must be settled between a child rights lawyer on the basis of what is best for the child.
 This is referred to as the best interests of the child.

 Steps must be taken with swift to prevent conflict between the parties on the issue of Custody destabilizing the child and to ensure that the child is not affected by the dispute.